 What constitutes workplace hazards?

 Imagine yourself as the owner of a local restaurant and one of your kitchen staff got a third-degree burn when the contents of the hot pot he was transferring from the stovetop to the oven spilled all over him.
 In another establishment, one of the merchandisers suffered a mild concussion when equipment stored on top of one of the shelves accidentally fell on him.
-You run a local construction company and your foreman suddenly reports a scaffolding collapse incident, causing injuries to the workers standing on top of it… and the list can go on.
+Also, in addition, you run a local construction company and your foreman suddenly reports a scaffolding collapse incident, causing injuries to the workers standing on top of it… In this article, we will discuss workplace safety.

 The Effects of These Workplace Injuries